 The Act authorizes the Commission to enter into Conciliation Agreements with persons who are subjects of investigations.
-Such an agreement allows a person to resolve a Complaint by administrative settlement agreement thereby avoiding the inconvenience and expense of a public hearing.
+Such an agreement allows a person to resolve a Complaint (or potential complaint) through an administrative settlement agreement to avoid the inconvenience and expense of a public hearing.

-Conciliation agreements may be entered into at any state of an investigation or proceeding.
-The respondent's cooperation, and the savings of time and expense are matters the Commission considers in establishing the penalties to be imposed.
+Conciliation agreements may be entered into at any stage of an investigation or proceeding.
+The respondent's cooperation, and the savings of time and expense, are matters the Commission considers in establishing the penalties to be imposed.

 All Conciliation Agreements are subject to public disclosure.
 Copies of all agreements can be obtained by contacting the Ethics Commission office.

 1. Public reprimand;